 The only thing worse than breaking out?
 Those deep, dark marks your pimples leave on your skin long after they’re gone.
 Whether the fallout your skin experiences post-pimple is a deep indent in your skin or a dark spot that’s more obvious than your original breakout, acne scarring and pigmentation is the worst.
 Trust us, we get it.

 When your skin becomes discolored, bumpy and raised, it’s likely scarring into what is commonly called a keloid.
 These mounds form as a result of the body trying to heal itself post-inflammation, but your body accidentally produces too many cells.
-To learn more about keloids and why they form, watch me talk to Dr. Sandra Lee (aka Dr. Pimple Popper) all about these stubborn scars.

 How do you treat keloids?